oztaa/cypress/README.md

 # Cypress

 ### Prerequisites

-1.node js v5 or above
+node js v5 or above and npm
-2.npm

 ### Installing